rkeppner/keppner-recipes/_posts/2025-12-26-quesabirria-tacos.md

 permalink: /recipes/quesabirria-tacos.html
 ---

-I’ve wanted to make these for a while, and the holidays was finally the excuse to drop the money on beef chuck roast and the Birria Bomb spice mix.
+I’ve wanted to make these for a while, and the holidays was finally the excuse to drop the money on beef chuck roast.
 I’m not likely to make these often, but they were delicious and worth the effort.

 ### Ingredients

-- 4 lbs beef chuck roast, cut into large chunks
+- 3 lbs beef chuck roast, cut into large chunks
-- 1 Birria Bomb
+- neutral oil
+- kosher salt and freshly ground black pepper
 - 1 medium onion, chopped
-- 1/2 bunch fresh cilantro, chopped
+- 3 tablespoons apple cider vinegar
+- 6 garlic cloves, minced

+#### Cooking Sauce

+- 4 dried guajillo chiles, stemmed and seeded
+- 2 dried pasilla chiles, stemmed and seeded
-- 2 cups water
+- 2 cups boiling beef or chicken broth
+- 1 tablespoon dried Mexican oregano
+- 1 teaspoon ground cumin
+- 2 teaspoons ground coriander
+- 2 tablespoons chopped chipotle peppers in adobo sauce
+- 15 ounce can fire roasted tomatoes
+- dash ground cinnamon
+- large pinch salt
+- pinch freshly ground black pepper

 #### Tacos